wraith-wireless/wraith/iyri/README.md

  * scan = --> scan all channels and all widths
  * scan = 1,6,11:NOHT --> scan channels 1, 6 and 11 at width = 20
  * scan = B2.4:ALL --> scan ISM channels at all widths

+#### ii.
+Defining GPS
+GPS can be defined as a device with polling fixed = no or a static location fixed = yes.
+ * fixed: use a hardcoded lat/lon or use a device and poll
+ * port: port the gps device is listening to
+ * devid: the device id of the gps (of the form XXXX:XXXX)
+ * poll: poll time in seconds
+ * epx: minimum ellipitical error to accept. inf specifies that everything is accepted
+ * epy: minimum ellipitical error to accept. inf specifies that everything is accepted
+ * lat: (if fixed = yes) hardcoded latitude
+ * lon: (if fixed = yes) hardcoded longitude
+ * alt: (if fixed = yes) hardcoded elevation
+ * heading: (if fixed = yes) hardcoded direction

+#### iii.
+Defining Storage
+Determines DB location and DB parameters.
+ * host: address of DB
+ * port: port DB is listening to
+ * db: name of DB
+ * user: user account Iyri will use
+ * pwd: password for user account

+#### iv.
+Defining Local Parameters
+Miscellaneous parameters
+ * region: two-alphanumeric sequence specifying regulatory domain to use
+ * C2C; port for c2c service to listen on
+ * OUI: path of oui file
+ * maxt: maximum number of threshers to allow.
+A suggested value.

 ### c.
 Control